ibodi/Compiler/README.md

-## Compiler of simple functional programming language
+## Compiler of a simple functional programming language

 The only file in this project that was written by me is `BohdanShcherbakCompiler.hs`.
 All the other files are written by employees of Institute of Computer Science of University of Wroclaw. `BohdanShcherbakCompiler.hs` is the solution to the task defined in `Tasks/prac456_extra.pdf` (in Polish).
 The file `BohdanShcherbakCompiler.hs` contains a compiler of a simple programming language which is described in files `Tasks/prac4.pdf`, `Tasks/prac5.pdf` and `Tasks/prac6.pdf`.
 Examples of programs written in this language are in `Examples` catalog.